sswam/allemande/doc/intro.md

 ## Talking with AIs

-Address AIs by name to get their attention:
+Address AIs by name to get their attention, using a capital letter or @ sign:

 > Ally, how are you?
-> Can you help, Aidi?
+> Can you help, @aidi?
 > Illu, let's draw a garden!

 Send an empty "poke" message to continue AI conversations.
 You'll need to do this after Illu writes an AI art prompt for you.